repo-racers/repo-racers/README.md

 Our services are designed to supercharge your GitHub experience, whether you're a small startup or a Fortune 500 company.
 Here's what we can do for you:

 ### GitHub Enterprise Implementation

 Need to scale your GitHub setup to enterprise-level?
 We've got you covered, both in the server room and in the cloud.
 Our implementations are so smooth, you'll feel like you're coding on air.

 ### GitHub Detox

 Codebase looking a bit cluttered?
 Let us detox your repositories and get them back into racing condition.
 We'll prune the unnecessary, optimize the essential, and have your projects looking showroom-ready.

 ### Migration to GitHub Enterprise

 Ready to make the leap to GitHub Enterprise?
 We're here to make your transition seamless, whether you're moving to the server or the cloud.
 Fasten your seatbelts; it's going to be a smooth ride.

 ### Self-Hosted Runners Implementation

 Optimize for enterprise SLAs, performance, and cost with our self-hosted runners implementation.
 We tailor everything to your needs, ensuring your development processes run more smoothly than a freshly paved racetrack.

 ### Best Practices and Repeatable Patterns

 We don't just set you up and wave the checkered flag; we equip you with the best practices and patterns that ensure your success lap after lap.

 ### GitHub Copilot Training

 GitHub Copilot isn't just another tool in your development kit — it's your AI wingman.
 At **Repo Racers**, we offer comprehensive GitHub Copilot Training to teach you how to get the most out of your new AI buddy, soon Copolot will be the most intuitive, and intelligent pair programmer you've ever coded with. 🤖

 ### Enterprise Copilot Fine Tuning

 Make your GitHub Copilot work harder for you.
 Our fine tuning service customizes your AI pair programmer to your specific enterprise needs, making it the most valuable member of your team.

-### And More...
+### And More

 Got a GitHub challenge not listed here?
 Challenge us!
 We're ready to jump into the driver's seat and help you cross the finish line.

 ## 🏎️ Why Choose Repo Racers?